I Survived The Holocaust. Here's How I Held Onto Hope

 1) Don't cover garlic with chocolate.
 It's tempting to confuse hope with idealism, but idealism is just another form of denial, a way of evading a true confrontation with suffering.
 Resiliency and freedom don’t come from pretending away our pain.
 Listen to the way you talk about a hard or hurtful situation.
 It’s okay.
 It’s not that bad.
 Others have it so much worse.
 I don’t have anything to complain about.
 Everything will work out in the end.
 No pain, no glory!

-The next time you hear yourself using the language of minimization, delusion, or denial, try replacing the words with: “It hurts.
+The next time you hear yourself using the language of minimisation, delusion, or denial, try replacing the words with: “It hurts.
 And it’s temporary.”
 Remind yourself, “I’ve survived pain before.”

 2) It takes courage not to be discouraged.
 There's progress and change all around us; nothing new ever happened before.
 Set a timer for ten minutes and make a list of as many things as you can think of that are better now than they were five years ago.
 Think on the global scale — human rights advances, technological innovations, new works of art.
 And think on the personal level.
 Things you’ve made, achieved, or changed for the better.
 Let the work that still needs doing be a catalyst for hope, not despair.